Ohio University: John Calhoun Baker University Center

 The John Calhoun Baker University Center, which opened in January 2007, is named after the 14th president of the university.
 The facility replaced the original Baker Center located on East Union Street across from College Green and serves as the hub of campus activity.
 Electronic maps and virtual university e-tours, available at center information desks and online, direct visitors across campus.
-The building features a modified Federal architecture and large windows that admit natural light and afford expansive views of the southern and western sides of the campus.
+The building features Georgian-influenced Federal architecture and large windows that admit natural light and afford expansive views of the southern and western sides of the campus.
 In contrast to the exterior's red brick and white columns, the interior has a more contemporary style with high domed ceilings.
 Terrazzo mosaics of aspects of the earth's globe are embedded in the atrium of the main entrance to the building.
 Baker Center contains a large food court called West 82; a pub bistro called Latitude 39; a Grand Ballroom; The Honors Collegium, The Wall of Presidents, the Bobcat Student Lounge, a shop called Bobcat Depot that sells apparel, computers, and accessories; a theater seating 400; study areas; computer labs; administrative offices; and numerous conference rooms.
 The Front Room, a large coffee house named after a former popular university rathskeller, features a stage, artwork and a community fireplace.
-It serves Starbucks products and university bakery items and is housed on the fourth floor, which opens onto its own outside terrace as well as onto the intersection of Park Place and Court Streets, making it a hot spot for students between classes.
+It serves Starbucks products and university bakery items and is housed on the fourth floor, which opens onto its own outside terrace as well as onto the intersection of Park Place and Court Streets, making it a popular spot for students between classes.
 Other amenities include a United States Post Office and the Trisolini Art Gallery, named after a prominent fine arts faculty member.